-7100 0000 0000 Headings Notes THE BERLINE BLOCKADE, 1948 - 1949 Before the war ended, the Allies leader had decided how to deal with Germany: • Germany would be divided into four zones, occupied by the Americans, Soviets, British and GERMANY AFTER WWII French - Berlin would also be divided into the same four zones.
+Headings Notes THE BERLINE BLOCKADE, 1948 - 1949 Before the war ended, the Allies leader had decided how to deal with Germany: Germany would be divided into four zones, occupied by the Americans, Soviets, British and GERMANY AFTER WWII French - Berlin would also be divided into the same four zones.
 This division was to be temporary in order to stabilize the country.
 After the war, Germany was left a devasted country while the Allies disagreed about its future.
 The Soviet Union wanted to permanently weaken Germany while the Western Allies wanted to create a strong, prosperous, democratic Germany.
-THE BERLIN BLOCKADE • The Western Allies introduced a new currency (the Deutschmark) to their zones of Germany and sectors of Berlin; the Soviets refused to allow the new currency in their zone and sector. • On the 24th June 1948, the Soviets cut off all road, rail and canal links to West Berlin, leaving it isolated within the Soviet zone of Germany, making the beginning of the first major confrontation of the Cold War.
-The Western Allies decided that they would supply Berlin by air.
-Under Operation Vittels, cargo planes containing food, clothing, medical supplies and fuel were flown into the three air- ports of Berlin.
-The Berlin Blockade and Airlift continued for 323 days, finally ending on the 12 th May 1949.
-CONSEQUENCES OF THE The Soviets were willing to put pressure on the West but did not want a direct military BERLIN BLOCKADE confrontation (open-war).
-The divisions of Germany became permanent; • The three Western zones became the Federal Republic of Germany (West Germany), whic was democratic and capitalist while the Soviet zone became the German Democratic Republic (East Germany), which was communist. • In 1949, the Soviet Union accelerated its nuclear weapons programme and denotated their atomic bomb.
+THE BERLIN BLOCKADE • The Western Allies introduced a new currency (the Deutschmark) to their zones of Germany and sectors of Berlin; the Soviets refused to allow the new currency in their zone and sector.
+On the 24 th June 1948, the Soviets cut off all road, rail and canal links to West Berlin, leaving it isolated within the Soviet zone of Germany, making the beginning of the first major confrontation of the Cold War. • The Western Allies decided that they would supply Berlin by air.
+Under Operation Vittels, cargo planes containing food, clothing, medical supplies and fuel were flown into the three airports of Berlin. • The Berlin Blockade and Airlift continued for 323 days, finally ending on the 12 th May 1949.
+CONSEQUENCES OF THE BERLIN BLOCKADE The Soviets were willing to put pressure on the West but did not want a direct military confrontation (open-war).
+The divisions of Germany became permanent; The three Western zones became the Federal Republic of Germany (West Germany), which was democratic and capitalist while the Soviet zone became the German Democratic Republic (East Germany), which was communist. • In 1949, the Soviet Union accelerated its nuclear weapons programme and denotated their • atomic bomb.
 The two superpowers now had nuclear weapons at their disposal.
-The Berlin Wall was constructed in 1961, becoming a symbol of the Iron Curtain. , , Summary Berlin Blockade Deutschmark Cold War Operation Vittels Federal Republic Of Germany West Germany German Democratic Republic the state of the s East Germany
+The Berlin Wall was constructed in 1961, becoming a symbol of the Iron Curtain.
+Keywords Summary Berlin Blockade Deutschmark Cold War Operation Vittels Federal Republic Of Germany West Germany